Security-Onion-Solutions/securityonion-docs/stenographer.rst

 ::

-    sudo so-pcap-export "YourStenoQueryHere" output.pcap
+    sudo so-pcap-export "YourStenoQueryHere" output

-If the query succeeds, you can then find the resulting pcap file in ``/nsm/pcapout/`` in the host filesystem.
+If the query succeeds, you can then find the resulting ``output.pcap`` file in ``/nsm/pcapout/`` in the host filesystem.

 Configuration
 -------------